digicademy-chf/chf_container/documentation/InstallAndConfig/Index.rst

         podman compose up -d

-    Alternatively, and only on a development system, you may want to start a phpMyAdmin (usually on port ``8081``) to be able to inspect the database.
-    Use the ``debug`` profile for this:

-    ..  code-block:: shell

-        podman compose --profile=debug up -d

     If you added existing data to the ``project`` folder in the previous step, you will also want to import the database.
 Alter the root password of the new database if necessary: